Don’t have your headphones or a private place to listen right now? Check out the article below!

 So the second question I want to ask you is this, is your home a place of peace?
 I know this might sound crazy, but even the way you have your house set up- do you have peaceful things in your house?
 Are there peaceful colors?
-Is there peaceful music playing or even just things in your home that bring you comfort?
+Peaceful music playing?
+Things in your home that bring you comfort?
 Pictures of your family, pictures of fun memories that you’ve had together?

 Or… does your house feel messy and disorganized?
 So much so, that it brings you stress just being in it because you’re thinking about all the things you need to do (or have to do).
-Especially if you are in your house now more than ever and you’re out of a normal routine- you’re trying to figure out how to get back into a regular routine… but your environment may not even be set up in a way for you to feel comfortable in it.
+Your environment may not even be set up in a way for you to feel comfortable in it.